College of Liberal Arts & Social Sciences > Academics > International Studies > Graduate Program > International Studies (MA)

 Applications are accepted on a rolling basis.

-Submit an online application, official transcripts, essay questions, writing sample, two letters of recommendation, a statement of purpose, GRE scores and résumé or curriculum vitae.
+Submit an online application, official transcripts, essay questions, writing sample, two letters of recommendation, a statement of purpose and résumé or curriculum vitae.

-You’ll take two foundation courses, four core courses, three electives and three research courses, and complete a 50- to 80-page thesis.
+You’ll take two foundation courses, four core courses, three electives and three research courses, and complete a final capstone project or thesis.

 You’ll learn from faculty like Associate Professor Shiera Malik, who teaches and writes on themes of coloniality, politics and theory.
 Her research is guided by an interest in the intersection of politics of knowledge and lived experience.
 She is also an accomplished author in international political theory, feminism and African anti-colonial thought.